Thursday, September 8, 2011

 We have from time to time removed our son from school for reasons other than illness, but because of the value we place on education we have always calculated his absences to have the least educational impact.
 Our son is responsible for catching up on work missed and we see that he keeps up on his school work when he is away sick.
-He is an excellent student who is well loved by his teachers.
-Last semester he was awarded the citizenship award at his school, the highest award the teachers give to students at Millard North Middle.
-He is a self-motivated, helpful, and trustworthy boy; active in boy scouts and church and we are so proud of the young man he is becoming.
+He is an excellent A/B student who is well loved by his teachers.
+Last semester he was awarded the citizenship award at his school the highest award the teachers give to students at his school.
+He is a self-motivated, helpful, and trustworthy boy; active in boy scouts and church and we were so proud of our good boy.